Algebra with YASTN tensors#

 Add two tensors, use: \(a + b\).

-Signatures and total charges should match.
+Signatures and total charges of two tensors should match.

 - yastn.Tensor.__sub__(a, b) yastn.Tensor #